Student Employment Quarterly Updates

 - There is no “Open Until Filled” feature in Handshake; all of the job postings in Handshake have an expiration date.
 If you need a posting to be active/open in Handshake until it is filled, as the Job Entry Preparer, you need to manage the job’s expiration date by extending the job posting in Handshake before the expiration date and then close/expire it after the position is filled.

-Summer reminders:
+Summer Reminders:

 - “Student Services Fees Statement”- summer positions – For positions where students will be working during the summer, please use the following statement: Must pay UCSD student services fees (must have paid Spring 2024 UCSD student services fees or be a Fall 2024 New or Readmit to work during the summer).